johnbywater/quantdsl/README.md

 Introduction
 ------------

 Here is an example of a model in *Quant DSL* of an American option.
-There are two user defined functions (*def Option* and *def American*), and an expression which states the specific terms of the option.
+There are two user defined functions (*"Option"* and *"American"*), and an expression which states the specific terms of the option.

 The terms *Wait*, *Choice*, *Market*, *Date*, *TimeDelta* and *nostub* are primitive elements of the language.